 One of the greatest things about being a professional photographer today is all the choice that is available.
-This could be said about anything related to photography, but certainly applies to your options with us at nPhoto as well.
+This could be said about anything related to photography, but it certainly applies to your options with us at nPhoto as well.

 Amongst many things, the first major decision you’ll have to make when you want a bound collection of prints is whether to get a photo album or a photo book (or our ultra high-quality photo book, our Dreambook 4K).
 But, after all, what’s the difference even?

 The difference between our albums and photo books is vast.
-From the way they’re printed, to what they’re printed on, to the capacity they maintain, our albums and books are certainly different animals; but both exquisite forms of quality more than capable of assisting you in turning a killer profit.
+From how they’re printed to what they’re printed on to the capacity they maintain, our albums and books are certainly different animals; but both exquisite forms of quality are more than capable of assisting you in turning a killer profit.

 The Print Method

-First, the method in which they are produced is very different.
+First, the method by which they are produced is very different.
 Our photo albums offer three distinct print methods you can choose from.
-Our standard spread finishes Silk and Pearl metallic are devloped using Noritsu HD Silver Halide technology which actually directly exposes an image on to either silk or metallic paper.
-In this way our albums don’t even use ink at all.
+Our standard spread finishes, Silk and Pearl metallic, are developed using Noritsu HD Silver Halide technology which directly exposes an image to either silk or metallic paper.
+In this way, our albums don’t even use ink at all.

 Fun fact: Our photo albums are printed without using any ink!
-Instead they are directly exposed onto the paper giving impressive and lasting results.
+Instead, they are directly exposed to the paper giving impressive and lasting results.

 On the other hand, our photo books are printed using inkjet technology.
 Specifically, our photo book PROs are printed using the HP Indigo 12000 printer, which utilizes a state-of-the-art liquid ElectroInk consisting of seven different ink colors.

-Our Photo book PRO showcasing the capability of the HP Indigo 12000 and its inkjet ElectroInk technology.
+Our Photo book PRO showcases the capability of the HP Indigo 12000 and its inkjet ElectroInk technology.
 Printed on our Mohawk Matte paper.